EndPointCorp/end-point-blog/2021/06/10/getting-inputs-from-JPS-in-Nagios-Icinga.html.md

 ### Method
 Usually, NRPE should be able to execute the remote process (on the target server) from Icinga’s head.
 In this case we are going to create a workaround by :

-Dump the Java process ID into a text file
+1. Dump the Java process ID into a text file
-Dump the running threads into another text file
+2. Dump the running threads into another text file
-Put A) and B) into a single bash script
+3. Put ***item 1*** and ***item 2*** above into a single bash script
-Create a cronjob to automatically update to run the shell script Create a NRPE plugin so that it will be evaluate the results which were obtained from A) and B)
+4. Create a cronjob to automatically update to run the shell script
+5. Create a NRPE plugin so that it will be evaluate the results which were obtained from ***item 1*** and ***item 2***

 ### Test

 To illustrate this, I ran the intended command locally on the target server as the “nagios” user.
 Theoretically, this will emulate the NRPE call as if it was executed from Icinga’s server remotely.
 The file `check_lucene_indexing_deprecated` is a file which was meant to demonstrate the NRPE execution failure.
 Whereas `check_lucene_indexing` is the file which is expected to be able to run the NRPE plugin successfully.
 Both `check_lucene_indexing_deprecated` and `check_lucene_indexing` paths were already declared in /etc/sudoers file on the target machine

-To show the differences, I ran two different scripts from Icinga’s head server which were named check_lucene_indexing_dep and check_lucene_indexing
+To show the differences, I ran two different scripts from the Icinga’s head server.

-Script execution from the target machine locally  (first execution as the "nagios" user, the latter as the "root" user):
+The script execution from the target machine locally  (first execution as the "nagios" user, the latter as the "root" user):

 ```.bash
 #sudo -s -u nagios ./check_lucene_indexing_deprecated